harlan-zw/laravel-swiftype/README.md

 [![StyleCI](https://github.styleci.io/repos/155632347/shield?branch=master)](https://github.styleci.io/repos/155632347)

-Laravel Swiftype is a wrapper for [elastic/app-search](https://www.elastic.co/products/app-search) with some Laravel specific Laravel helpers to make integrating your Eloquent Models with Swiftype a breeze.
+Laravel Swiftype is a wrapper for [elastic/app-search](https://www.elastic.co/products/app-search) with some Laravel specific helpers to make integrating your Eloquent Models with Swiftype a breeze.

 ## Installation